 By the numbers

-To date, CSP has committed $7 million in grants, with an additional $10.3 million leveraged by those grants.
+To date, CSP has committed $7 million in grants.

 Engaging the private sector

 Given the popularity of the conservation agreements model with private-sector partners, Conservation International launched the Conservation Agreements Private Partnership Platform (CAPPP) in 2015 to catalyze private-sector support for biodiversity conservation and maintenance of ecosystem services in globally important sites.
-With support from the GEF Earth Fund, and in collaboration with the United Nations Environment Programme as implementing agency, the CAPPP forges mutually beneficial links between the private sector and local communities or landowners who commit to achieve biodiversity conservation, reduce land degradation, support climate regulation efforts and promote sustainable natural resource management.
+Between 2015 and 2020 — with support from the GEF Earth Fund and in collaboration with the United Nations Environment Program as implementing agency — the CAPPP forged mutually beneficial links between the private sector and local communities or landowners who commit to achieve biodiversity conservation, reduce land degradation, support climate regulation efforts and promote sustainable natural resource management.

 - 1.2 million hectares (3 million acres) of areas important for nature under improved management across the portfolio

 - 27,000 people directly benefitting through conservation agreements

 - Improved water production and improved management of 64,000 hectares (158,000 acres) of key watersheds in Bolivia, benefiting over 500 families

 - New market access for livestock farmers from sustainably managed rangelands around Kruger National Park and Succulent Karoo Biodiversity Hotspot in South Africa